Dr Louise Bourdua

 Dr Louise Bourdua completed her BA at McGill University (Canada) before moving to London, where she took her MA in Medieval Studies from Westfield College (University of London) and PhD at Warwick University.
-She returned to her alma mater as Associate Professor (Reader) in 2007, having previously taught at the University of Aberdeen.
+She returned to her alma mater in 2007, having previously taught at the University of Aberdeen.

-She has been appointed Ailsa Mellon Bruce Senior Fellow at the Center for Advanced Study in the Visual Arts at the National Gallery of Art, Washington, for the academic year 2013-2014; http://www.nga.gov/casva/index.shtm.
-She was Lila Wallace-Reader's Digest Visiting Professor at The Harvard University Center for Renaissance Studies in Florence (second semester 2011) http://itatti.harvard.edu/, and the Academic Convenor of the Association of Art Historians 37th Annual Conference hosted by Warwick on 2-4 April 2011 http://www.aah.org.uk/
+She was Ailsa Mellon Bruce Senior Fellow at the Center for Advanced Study in the Visual Arts at the National Gallery of Art, Washington, for the academic year 2013-2014; http://www.nga.gov/casva/index.shtm; previously Lila Wallace-Reader's Digest Visiting Professor at The Harvard University Center for Renaissance Studies in Florence (second semester 2011) http://itatti.harvard.edu/; and the Academic Convenor of the Association of Art Historians 37th Annual Conference hosted by Warwick on 2-4 April 2011 http://www.aah.org.uk/

 Dr Bourdua is a member of the Centre for the Study of the Renaissance and the History of Art department's Art in Italy 1200 -1700: Research on Venice and Northern Italy research cluster.

 Artistic patronage, religious orders and intersections between the Veneto and Northern Europe in the later middle ages and Renaissance.
 Further Information

 Teaching and supervision

 - Art in Venice and Northern Italy 1100-1600

 - 'In the Footsteps of St Francis': Giotto, Assisi and the Art of the Friars

 - The Altarpiece